 Acoustic Insulation from Elasto Proxy

-By working with Elasto Proxy, an experienced custom fabricator, you can get the acoustic insulation that you need at the sound transmission class (STC) rating you require.
+By working with Elasto Proxy, an experienced custom fabricator, you can get the custom acoustic insulation that you need at the sound transmission class (STC) rating you require.
 Using water jet cutting, we cut acoustic foams to the exact dimensions.
 Because water jet cutting doesn’t require tooling, this parts production technique is great for prototyping and low-volume production.
 Our skilled production team can also create sandwich-like structures that combine acoustic insulation with innovative materials for thermal management and vibration damping.

 Ready to learn more?
 To request a quote or for answers to application-specific questions, contact us.